How to Have $1 Million By The Time You Retire

 Full disclosures and conditions can be found in the podcast description.

 I'm Nicole Lappen, the only financial expert you don't need a dictionary to understand.
+It's time for some money rehab.

+Today we're going to crack the code on the million dollar question.
 Literally, how much do you need to invest and when to retire with a million bucks in the bank?

-This is one of the top questions I get asked, and one of the most commonly searched questions on Google and probably ChatGPT.
+This is one of the top questions I get asked and one of the most commonly searched questions on Google and probably ChatGPT.

+So today we're going to run the numbers.
 Whether you're 20 or you're 60, I'm going to show you exactly how much you need to invest each month to retire at 67 with a million dollars in the bank.

 And this isn't based on magic, but on compound interest, which honestly is pretty magical.

-We're assuming that you're investing in an ETF that mimics the stock market, like VOO or SPY, and assuming a 7% average annual return, which is actually a little conservative when you look at the long-term performance of the market, but it is a pretty good bet with inflation.
+We're assuming that you're investing in an ETF that mimics the stock market, like VOO or SPY, and assuming a 7% average annual return, which is actually a little conservative when you look at the long-term performance of the market.

+But it is a pretty good bet with inflation.
 Before we break this down by age, you're going to notice something very quickly.

 The earlier you start, the less aggressive you have to be.